technikka/Abnormelodies_UI/README.md

 This project began with the purpose of inspiring song writers in the melody creation process.
 With "random", unusual, and sometimes bizarre output-- the idea is that even one measure could trigger something inside the writer, a new direction to take.

 It has evolved to be very accessible to the non-muscian.
-With my implementation of this UI, it is now also a fun playground for anyone interested in melody creation, and even an educational tool with the additional of a guide describing the function of each melody parameter.
+With my implementation of this UI, it is now also a fun playground for anyone interested in melody creation, and even an educational tool with the addition of a guide describing the function of each melody parameter.

 #### Accessing The App